Chongsheng Temple (Fujian): History

 According to Song-dynasty Biographies of Eminent Monks (宋高僧传) and Record of the Transmission of the Lamp (景德传灯录), the temple was originally built as "Yingtian Xuefeng Chan Temple" (应天雪峰禅院) in 870 by Chan master Yicun (义存; 822–908), under the Tang dynasty (618–907).
 His disciples Yunmen Wenyan and Fayan Shibei founded Yunmen school and Fayan school respectively.

 In 978, in the 3rd year of Taiping Xingguo in the Song dynasty (960–1279), Emperor Taizong honored the name "Xuefeng Chongsheng Chan Temple" (雪峰崇圣禅寺), which has been used to date.

 Chongsheng Temple underwent two renovations in the Ming and Qing dynasties, respectively in the 2nd year of Yongle Emperor's reign (1404) by abbot Fa'an (法庵) and in the ruling of Guangxu Emperor (1887) by abbot Daben (达本).

 In 1928, Yuan Ying, a prominent Buddhist monk, was unanimously chosen as the new abbot of Chongsheng Temple.
 He supervised the reconstruction of Chongsheng Temple.

 In 1937, after the Marco Polo Bridge Incident, the Second Sino-Japanese War broke out.
 Chongsheng Temple was subjected to bombardment during wars between Nationalists and the Imperial Japanese Army.

-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, the policy of religious freedom was implemented.
+After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, a policy of greater religious freedom was implemented.
 In 1979 the local government restored and rebuilt Chongsheng Temple on the original site.
 It has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.